 How our content is structured

-You can access all of the information on InformedHealth.org using the green navigation bar at the top of each page, under the categories:
+You can access all of the information on InformedHealth.org using the menu on your smartphone or your desktop computer at the top of each page, under the categories:

 - Topic areas: Topics grouped according to general topic areas.